peterwvj/jupyter/README.md

 # Jupyter Notebook on Docker

 This repository contains a Jupyter Notebook setup that assumes you have [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) running.
+The Notebook itself is based on the `jupyter/scipy-notebook` image but also adds the [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions) to improve the user experience.

 ## Prerequisites